EvandroLG/thequeue/README.md

 # thequeue &middot; [![license](https://badgen.now.sh/badge/license/MIT)](./LICENSE)

 Easy way to queue delayed callbacks.
+Designed to be used on both client and server-side.

 ## Install